wein.plus

 Log in Become a Member

 Alongside the clay amphora, the wooden barrel is one of the oldest wine vessels.
 The Greek historian Herodotus (482-425 BC) mentions barrels made of palm wood in which wine was transported to Babylon.
 The Celts used wooden barrels on a large scale for transporting wine from around 600 BC.
-The conquest of Gaul by Julius Caesar (100-44 BC) around 50 BC led to the Romans adopting the skill of making barrels.
-They mainly used fir wood.
-Remains of wooden barrels (cupas) have been found in Pompeii, for example.
-Today, oak wood from French or American oaks is mainly used to make wine barrels, but acacia and chestnut are also very popular.
+With the conquest of Gaul by Julius Caesar (100-44 BC) around 50 BC, the skill was adopted by the Romans, who mainly used fir wood.
+Remains of wooden barrels (cupas) have been found in Pompeii.
+Today, oak wood from French or American oaks, but also acacia and chestnut, is mainly used for the production of wine barrels.

 Voices of our members